Compare Car Insurance Australia: Save up to 15% online

 Will my insurance be valid Australia-wide?

-Yes, if you drive interstate for a holiday or short-term period, your car insurance will be valid if you are in an accident.
+Yes, if you drive interstate for a holiday or short-term period, your car insurance will be valid if you suffer a covered incident.

 If you're planning on spending a lot of time away from your registered address it's a good idea to check with your insurance company to see if they have any limits on the number of days you can be out of the state and still be covered.